Tuesday, July 28, 2009

 In the meantime I was dreaming about Creole food and Moroccan dishes.
 I even thought about buying a tagine to prepare a meal for our lunch.
 After realizing that it would be one more object in my collection of not so frequently used pots and pans, I decided to quit of the exotic idea and migrated to a apparently easier project: Creole food, one possible interpretation of a not so hot jambalaya.
 Didn't work either, as the smell of paint was still confusing my ideas -- and would probably do the same to my guests.

 So, let's go for a picnic, eating al fresco.
-And some of the ingredients I had for my trip to Southern food and North African dish just became a Italian conversion of everything: a frittata with couscous and andoulille sausage.
+And some of the ingredients I had for my trip to Southern food and North African dish just became a Italian conversion of everything: a frittata with couscous and andouille sausage.
 Everything was looking fresh and I even wrote the menu on the night before!
 The kids could indulge on a round and cut sandwich of turkey, spinach and Monterey Jack cheese, fruit salad and gorgonzola crackers from Trader Joe's.
 Darienne brought the cantaloupe, which became a hit, specially for Diogo, who tasted all of the slices!
 And for the moms, just one glass of bubbly was missing to transform the lawn into a typical European picnic.
 But for that, I must confess, we would have to leave the kids somewhere else...

 Moroccan Creole Frittata